systats/textlearnR/README.md

 textlearnR
 ================

 A simple collection of well working NLP models (Keras) in R, tuned and benchmarked on a variety of datasets.
-Work in progress and only supporting classification tasks (at the moment).
+This is a work in progress and the first version only supports classification tasks (at the moment).

 ![](Readme_files/figure-markdown_github/unnamed-chunk-1-1.png)

 What can this package do for you? (in the future)
 -------------------------------------------------

 Training neural networks can be bothering and time consuming due to the sheer amount of hyper-parameters.
-Hyperparameters are values that a prior defined and provided as additional model input.
-Tuning those requires either deeper knowledge about the model behavior itself or computational resources for random searches or optimization on the parameter space. `textlearnR` provides a light weight framework to train and compare ML models from Keras, H2O, starspace and text2vec (comming soon).
-Furthermore, it allows to define parameters for text processing (max number of words and text length), which are also considered to be priors.
+Hyperparameters are values that are defined by a prior and provided as additional model input.
+Tuning those requires either deeper knowledge about the model behavior itself or computational resources for random searches or optimization on the parameter space. `textlearnR` provides a light weight framework to train and compare ML models from Keras, H2O, starspace and text2vec (coming soon).
+Furthermore, it allows to define parameters for text processing (e.g. maximal number of words and text length), which are also considered to be priors.

 Beside language models, `textlearnR` also integrates third party packages for automatically tuning hyperparameters.
 The following strategies are avaiable: